 ii.
 Personality As the understanding of an individual confers a personality, so does the understanding of a community, and this the culture of the community.

 iii.
 Honesty depends upon their nature, if unselfish, they will revere truth; otherwise truth will be discarded in favour of convenience.
 (See the two modes of communities.)

 iv.
 Sanity may be lost, a graphic example being the Nazi phenomenon, when a whole nation behaved as a lunatic.

 v.
 Senility may occur as the organ that allows understanding fails; in the individual it is a corruption of the brain, and in a community it is a corruption of tradition. (see the difference between Insanity and Senility .)

 2. As words are the currency of thought, the use of language is critical to both private and public understanding, with the particular choice of words revealing the nature of an author's understanding.
 So the nature of the literature published by a community must reflect the nature of that community's understanding.
 Hence the history of a community's literature must be the history of that community's understanding.

 3. As the nature and concerns of communal conversation are echoed by the media, the media can be considered the mirror of the mind of our society, with the character displayed by the media being the character of our community.

-A Simple Example of the creation and development of a Communal Understanding (a community) can be found in the book "The Great Trek" by Oliver Ransford.
+A Simple Example of the creation and development of a community (a single shared understanding) can be found in the book "The Great Trek" by Oliver Ransford.
 This history of the Boers describes how these people came together and formed a communal understanding, expressed in its own unique language —Afrikaner.
 It also reveals the essential role of violence necessary for the Boers to assert themselves among other communities.
 Indeed Boer tradition celebrates victories like Vegkop and Blood River as of crucial and lasting significance.